Celty-Translates/Danmei-Translations/_pages/index.md

 author_profile: true
 ---

-## Celty Translates

-Select the Story You Would Like to Read
+## Select the Story You Would Like to Read

 - [The Tyrant's Beloved Empress](/tyrant-toc/index.md/)
 - [Giving Birth in a Supernatural Game](/supernatural-toc/index.md/)